davis-adam-m/hex-chess/README.md

 This version experiments with 2-6 players all using "knights" using movement rules as defined by Władysław Gliński.

+The initial experiment starts simply, with a hexagonal grid and two players.
+This first iteration has each player make 10 moves.

 Potential improvements:
 * Modification is clunky with larger numbers of players.
 Automating consistent marker sizing and spacing would be convenient for reusability.